-Bonus opportunities for the named executive officers for 2012 were confirmed by the Compensation Committee under the Amkor Technology, Inc. Executive Incentive Bonus Plan (the "Executive Bonus Plan").
-No change was made from 2011.
-In setting the target bonus levels, the Committee considered, among other factors, alignment of executive compensation with creation of shareholder value.
-The following table sets forth the target bonus levels for 2012:
+Bonus opportunities for the named executive officers for 2013 were established by the Compensation Committee under the Amkor Technology, Inc. Executive Incentive Bonus Plan (the "Executive Bonus Plan").
+No change was made to the target bonus opportunities of our named executive officers from 2012, except in the case of Mr. Stone, whose target bonus opportunity was increased to 75% in connection with his promotion.
+In setting the target bonus levels, the Committee considered, among other factors, alignment of executive compensation with creation of stockholder value.
+The following table sets forth the target bonus levels for 2013:

 Target Bonus as a Percentage of Base Pay

 James J. Kim 135%

 Executive Chairman(1)

-Kenneth T. Joyce 135
+Stephen D. Kelley 135

-President and Chief Executive Officer
+President and Chief Executive Officer(2)

 Joanne Solomon 85

 Executive Vice President and Chief Financial Officer

 Gil C. Tily 85

 Executive Vice President, Chief Administrative Officer, General Counsel and Corporate Secretary

-JooHo Kim 75
+ЈооНо Кіт 75

-President, Amkor Technology Korea and Executive Vice President, Worldwide Manufacturing
+President, Amkor Technology Korea and Executive Vice President, Worldwide Manufacturing Operations

-Operations

-Michael J. Lamble 75
+John C. Stone 75

-Executive Vice President, Global Sales and Marketing
+Executive Vice President, Worldwide Sales and Marketing

-(1) While Mr. James J. Kim is not one of our executive officers, he has been included here as his incentive compensation for 2012 was established based on the same performance criteria approved by the Compensation Committee for our executive officers.
+- (1) While Mr. James J. Kim is not one of our executive officers, he has been included here as his incentive compensation for 2013 was established based on the same performance criteria approved by the Compensation Committee for our executive officers. - (2) Mr. Kelley was appointed to serve as our President and Chief Executive Officer, effective May 8, 2013.
+Accordingly, his bonus amount for 2013 was pro-rated based on his employment start date.